Charles City, Iowa

-Charles City is a city in and the county seat of Floyd County, Iowa.
+Charles City is a city in and the county seat of Floyd County, Iowa, United States.
 Charles City is a significant commercial and transportation center for the area.
 U.S. Routes 18 and 218, Iowa Highway 14, and the Canadian National and Canadian Pacific railroads serve the city.
 The population was 7,396 at the time of the 2020 census, a decrease of 5.3%, from 7,812 in 2000.

 History

 The Ho-Chunk people, also known as Winnebago, had long occupied this area and had a village along the Cedar River.

 In 1851 Joseph Kelly, the first-known European-American settler in the area, came here after the Ho-Chunk had been pushed out.
 He believed that the site was ideal for a town, as it had water from the Cedar River and adjacent timberland to supply building needs.
 The settlement was first called "Charlestown" after his son.
 By 1852, twenty-five other settler families had joined Kelly.
 The town name was changed, first to "St. Charles" and then to "Charles City," to avoid duplication of other Iowa town names.

 Charles City became the county seat after Floyd County was established in 1851 and officially organized in 1854.
 Floyd County was named for Sergeant Charles Floyd, a member of the 1804 Lewis and Clark Expedition.

 Charles City is known for the role it played in the history of the American tractor.
 A native son Charles Walter Hart, whose father owned three local farms, met Charles H. Parr in college.
 After graduating from the University of Wisconsin, Hart and Parr developed a two-cylinder gasoline engine.
 They set up their Hart-Parr Gasoline Engine Company in Charles City in 1897.
 In 1901 the two founders coined the word "tractor", with Latin roots and a combination of the words "traction" and "power".
 In 1903 the firm built fifteen "tractors", the first successful production-model tractor line in the U.S. The 14,000-pound No. 3 is the oldest surviving internal combustion engine tractor in the United States.
-It is displayed at the Smithsonian National Museum of American History in Washington D.C.
+It is displayed at the Smithsonian National Museum of American History in Washington, D.C.